elatov/elatov.github.io/_posts/2012-11-29-ibm-hs22-blades-running-esxi-5-0-experience-random-hangs.md

 	~ # esxcfg-advcfg -k TRUE iovDisableIR

-Since rebooting the host (to apply the above setting), we haven&#8217;t seen any more disconnects from the blades.
+Since rebooting the host (to apply the above setting), we haven't seen any more disconnects from the blades.